inSileco/inSileco.github.io/README.md

 intensive research in the field of ecology.

 ## Getting started

-Our blog created with the great [blogdown :package:](https://bookdown.org/yihui/blogdown/), built and deployed by [Travis CI](https://travis-ci.org/inSileco/inSileco.github.io.svg?branch=dev).
+Our blog created with [blogdown :package:](https://bookdown.org/yihui/blogdown/).
 See [our wiki :book:](https://github.com/inSileco/inSileco.github.io/wiki/GetStarted) to learn how to contribute to the blog!

-### Color palette

-We used a set of colors throughout the website:

-- Main: "#3fb3b2";
-- Yellow-logo: "#ffdd55";
-- red code: "#c7254e";
-- blue twitter: "#1b95e0";
-- purple kevcaz: "#8555b4"
-- So the palette is `c("#3fb3b2". "#ffdd55", "#c7254e", "#1b95e0", "#8555b4")`